Kiteboarding NYC – Our Favorite Spots

 Gilgo Beach is an oceanside beach and it’s the best place around for wave kitesurfers.
 I’m still learning how to ride larger waves, but I’ve seen people there ripping it.
 It’s probably the best local spot to get some practice before heading to Maui for your big adventure week.

 Across the road is Tobay Beach, where you park for Gilgo as well.
-Tobay is nice small beach with a great launch area.
+Tobay is a nice small beach with a great launch area.
 The small initial bay opens up into a set of canals that offer the best flat water riding.
 Make sure that you have enough wind and can easily ride upwind, because if you lose power it’s going to be hard to navigate through labyrinths back to the beach.
 You can also always stick to the first bay and do 100-200 yards runs.

 Winds: NE, E, SE, S, SW, W